Madison School District to announce plans Jan. 8 for whether students will return in third quarter

 Support Local Journalism

-The district plans to conduct a family survey to determine how many would return to in-person learning if the opportunity arose.
+The district is conducting a family survey to determine how many would return to in-person learning if the opportunity arose.
 That survey was sent out to students in grades 3-12 Wednesday evening.

 Jenkins pointed out that parents and students are not locking themselves into a decision by responding to the survey and that the district plans to continue adding information to its website in the coming days and weeks and answer questions from students, families and staff.